-Transactions with other related parties: Transactions and balances with the Company's associates and joint venture, and associated entities of CGC are described and discussed in the Interim Consolidated Financial Statements.
-The PharmHouse secured demand promissory note described in Note 5 in the Interim Consolidated Financial Statements was entered into at a below-market rate of interest with the Company and the PharmHouse Majority Shareholder (being the sole shareholders of PharmHouse).
-Since the secured promissory note has a demand feature, the fair value at initial recognition was equal to the principal amount advanced by the Company.
+Transactions with other related parties: Transactions and balances with the Company's associates and joint venture are described and discussed in the Consolidated Financial Statements.
+The PharmHouse secured demand promissory note described in Note 6 in the Consolidated Financial Statements was entered into at a below-market rate of interest with the Company and the PharmHouse Majority Shareholder (being the sole shareholders of PharmHouse).
+Since the secured promissory note had a demand feature, the fair value at initial recognition was equal to the principal amount advanced by the Company.
 Therefore, the Company did not recognize a gain or loss.
-All other transactions are in the normal course of operations and were entered into at market terms.
+All other transactions were in the normal course of operations and were entered into at market terms.